Oxygem/Kanmail/README.md

 ## Building

-Per the [pyinstaller documentation](https://pyinstaller.readthedocs.io/en/stable/usage.html#platform-specific-notes), for maximum compatability Kanmail is ideally built on the _oldest_ systems available.
+Per the [pyinstaller documentation](https://pyinstaller.readthedocs.io/en/stable/usage.html#platform-specific-notes), for maximum compatibility Kanmail is ideally built on the _oldest_ systems available.
 MacOS + Linux builds are forward, but not backward, compatible.

 Kanmail is currently built on: